atharvakale343/p7zip-390r/writeups/final-writeup/submission.md

 These more advanced approaches seem more well suited to a project of this size, as fuzzing with a small harness may provide a higher exec speed.

 ### Static Analysis

+We used three main tools for static analysis: CppCheck, CodeQl, and Flawfinder.

+- CppCheck relies on multiple integrated tools for analyzing source; focuses on detecting undefined behavior

+- CodeQL abstracts the source to a QL-language IR, which can then be queried

+- Flawfinder is a syntatic analysis engine that scans for vulnerable code patterns

+We used three seperate tools because static analysis tolos are significantly more effective at finding vulnerabilities when combined*

+*CPPCheck/Flawfinder in particular when run alone struggle to identify vulnerabilities, according to Lip et al. 2022 empirical study (preprint)

+#### CppCheck

+CppCheck tagged a large number of erros, but most were false posistives associated with a macro, sech as this one:

 ## Challenges Faced